In re Gault: Background

-With no witnesses having been sworn and the court making no transcript of either hearing, those present later disagreed about what had gone on during the June 1964 hearings.
+With no witnesses having been sworn and the court making no transcript of either hearing, those present later disagreed about what had occurred during the June 1964 hearings.
 In particular, Gault's parents contested McGhee's claim that the teenager had admitted in court to making any of the alleged lewd statements.

-Arizona law then permitted no appeal in juvenile cases so Gault's parents petitioned the Arizona Supreme Court for a writ of habeas corpus to obtain their son's release; the Supreme Court referred the case back to McGhee for hearing.
+Arizona law then permitted no appeal in juvenile cases and Gault's parents petitioned the Arizona Supreme Court for a writ of habeas corpus to obtain their son's release; the Supreme Court referred the case back to McGhee for hearing.
 On August 17, "McGhee was vigorously cross-examined as to the basis for his actions."
 He testified:

 Well, there is a – I think it amounts to disturbing the peace.
 I can't give you the section, but I can tell you the law, that when one person uses lewd language in the presence of another person, that it can amount to – and I consider that when a person makes it over the phone, that it is considered in the presence, I might be wrong, that is one section.
 The other section upon which I consider the boy delinquent is Section 8-201, Subsection (d), habitually involved in immoral matters.

 The first law McGhee mentioned was Arizona Revised Statutes (ARS) § 13-377, which made a misdemeanor of using "vulgar, abusive or obscene language" while "in the presence or hearing of any woman or child."
-Violating that law, then, would meet the ARS § 8-201(6)(a) criterion for classification as a "delinquent child," a "child who has violated a law of the state or an ordinance or regulation of a political subdivision thereof."
+Violating that law, then, would meet the ARS § 8-201(6)(a) criterion for classification as a "delinquent child", a "child who has violated a law of the state or an ordinance or regulation of a political subdivision thereof."
 The alternate criterion McGhee cited was that of ARS § 8-201(6)(d): "A child who habitually so deports himself as to injure or endanger the morals or health of himself or others."
 McGhee found Gault delinquent for (1) on one occasion using obscene language on the telephone with a woman and (2) being "habitually" dangerous.
 The evidence for the latter, according to McGhee's testimony, was that (a) two years earlier there had been a vague report, which the court had not acted upon due to, in McGhee's words, a "lack of material foundation" concerning the theft of a baseball glove; and (b) Gault's admission that in the past he had made telephone calls the judge described as "silly calls, or funny calls, or something like that."
 On that basis, Judge McGhee ordered the teenager to serve six years in juvenile detention.